 This old fashioned, slow baked creamy rice pudding is pure Winter comfort food.
 It’s worlds apart from the tinned version!
 This classic British dessert is delicious served just as it is or with a little cream, jam or fresh fruit.

 I am all about the comforting Winter puddings right now.
-A sumptuous sticky toffee pudding, Eve’s Pudding, Apple Crumble, plum crumble, steamed treacle (golden syrup) pudding and an Irish cream spiked brioche pudding.
+A sumptuous sticky toffee pudding, Eve’s Pudding, Apple and blackberry Crumble, plum crumble, steamed treacle (golden syrup) pudding and an Irish cream spiked brioche pudding.
 I love them all!

 I only recently discovered my love for an old fashioned baked rice pudding.
 They must be one of the easiest desserts you can make, yet so rewarding.
 I can’t think of anything better on a cold Winter’s night.

 It never fails to amaze me that a tiny amount of rice, a little sugar and an absurdly large amount of milk and cream can turn into a divinely rich pudding that is an absolute joy to eat.

 The smell of a rice pudding with nutmeg speckled brown skin baking in the oven is one of my new favourite cooking aromas.
 It’s so homely and comforting.